maayansher/Catan/README.md

 If the player doesnt have enough resources to make the payment, the turn skips to the next player.
 4.**Development Cards**: When a player purchase a development card, the cards he gets (if he can afford it) are used immediatly.
 5.**Trade**: You can trade with other players to change the resource, you can only change 1 resource you have for 1 other resource he have.

+## Explanation for each file and their methods: